Click on the Indicators below for More Information

 Description of time series:

-Between 2018 and 2022 BEUTI showed a significant trend upward but the average of the last 5 years remains between the 10th and 90th percentiles.
+Between 2018 and 2023 BEUTI showed no trend and the average of the last 5 years remains between the 10th and 90th percentiles.

 Indicator data and source information: